- Type-safe: Full TypeScript support to provides full type inference for:

 useCon( initial, options );

-for creating a Record of action handlers.
+Optional factory function for creating a Record of action handlers and state transformations.
 The action handlers have access to a subset of the controls object.

 useCon(